Junaiddali/Data-Science/README.md

 Discover the power of data visualization with pandas.
 Create informative charts, graphs, and plots to visually represent your data, aiding in a better understanding of patterns and trends.

+### Exploratory Data Analysis (EDA) using Pandas Profiling

+Exploratory Data Analysis (EDA) is a crucial step in understanding and preparing your dataset for further analysis.
+The pandas_profiling library simplifies this process by automating the generation of detailed EDA reports.